See the surprising ways your brain (and your hips) play a role in your casual sex encounters.

 Instead, they felt "regret at being used."
 Women said, "I felt cheap," "horrified afterward," and "I felt degraded.
 Made myself look cheap and easy.
 Total regret."

 In surveying the sexual behaviors and mental health of 10,000 people, those who reported serious thoughts of suicide or more depressive symptoms as teens were more likely to engage in casual sex as young adults.
 In other words, poor mental state and casual sex do reinforce each other — in both men and women.

-In studying human sexual behavior, Justin Garcia and his research team from State University of New York at Binghamton, he suggests that a person's DNA may be to blame when it comes to infidelity and sexual promiscuity.
-For their widely cited study, published in PloS One, they surveyed 181 young adults on their sexual history and tested them for a gene called DRD4, which affects levels of dopamine in the brain and has been associated with ADHD, alcoholism, as well as compulsive, risk-taking behaviors such as partying and gambling.
+In studying human sexual behavior, Justin Garcia and his research team from State University of New York at Binghamton, suggest that perhaps a person's DNA is to blame when it comes to infidelity and sexual promiscuity.
+For their widely cited study, they surveyed 181 young adults on their sexual history and tested them for a gene called DRD4, which affects levels of dopamine in the brain and has previously been associated with ADHD, alcoholism, as well as compulsive, risk-taking behaviors such as, partying and gambling.

-In 2008, a British study published in the journal Evolution And Human Behavior tried to establish how men and women perceive someone's likelihood of having casual sex just by looking at his or her face.
+In 2008, a British study published in the Journal Evolution And Human Behavior tried to establish how men and women perceive someone's likelihood of having casual sex just by looking at his or her face.
 They found that women who looked more attractively feminine and men who looked more masculine were not perceived as wanting a real, exclusive relationship.

 More specifically, women with hips at least 0.8 inches wider than other women admitted that one-night stands accounted for three out of every four of their past sexual relationships.
 The experts theorize that this subconscious rationale harkens back to our evolution as a species.
 Wide hips meant better odds of childbearing.
 However, the scientific community debates whether this is actually true or not.